vimona3ds/diverge-3/docs/features/visual_system.md

 - Test files follow TDD approach, clearly defining expected behavior for each technique
 - Each test uses helper classes to access protected/private properties for testing
 - Mocking approach is consistent across all test files for THREE.js objects
-- All linter errors have been fixed in test files:
+- All linter errors have been fixed:
   - Fixed Metaballs test by properly using 'customColorA'/'customColorB' instead of 'color1'/'color2'
   - Added required 'colorMapping' property to properly comply with MetaballParams interface
   - Fixed FluidSimulation test by removing duplicate 'u_curl' property (renamed to 'u_curlStrength')
+  - Fixed type issues in FluidSimulation with a custom helper function to properly convert THREE.ShaderMaterial to IShaderMaterial
+  - Updated the IUniformWithUpdate interface to make 'type' property required instead of optional
 - TODOs are clearly marked throughout the codebase
-- FluidSimulation implementation has progressed significantly:
-  - Core structure and methods are in place
-  - Render targets and ping-pong buffers are implemented
-  - Simulation steps following Navier-Stokes equations are defined
-  - Still need to finish defining shader constants and fixing type issues
+- Completed all planned shader implementations:
+  - FluidSimulation is fully implemented with all shader constants defined
+  - FeedbackLoop includes ping-pong rendering with transformations and custom blend modes
+  - FractalNoise includes multiple noise implementations (simplex, perlin, worley, value) with domain transformations

 ## Implementation Notes:
 - ✅ Create minimal placeholder skeleton files with clear TODOs